BigYuan/data-engineer-handbook/bootcamp/materials/3-spark-fundamentals/README.md

 You need to install the required dependencies in `requirements.txt`

-Running `pip install -r requirements.txt` will install them.
+Running `pip3 install -r requirements.txt` will install them.

 > **_NOTE:_** Make sure to have spark set locally before running below.